Finnish restaurant a limestone mine "pop down"

 "The main theme with the menu was Element Earth," said chef Timo Linnanmaki.

-The mine is also the location for a laboratory of the elevator firm Kone (KNEBV.HE), and diners are invited to don helmets and protection jackets for a tour down a 350-metre elevator shaft into the mine.

-Tables have already sold out for the event, part of a series of programmes related to Helsinki's designation as this year's World Design Capital.
-(Reporting by Attila Cser, writing by Jussi Rosendahl)
+Tables have already sold out for the event, part of a series of programs related to Helsinki's designation as this year's World Design Capital.